 If you've had your Mac for a few years you may be looking longingly at the Apple website wishing you could justify the expense of buying a new Mac.
 But luckily you don't have to fork out for a new computer to enjoy speed increases: in this article we gather some simple tips to enhance the performance of your current Mac.

 There are a few reasons why your Mac could be running slowly.
-(Read How to speed-test a Mac if you want to check.)
+(Read How to speed-test a Mac if you want to identify what's to blame for its tortoise-like actions.)
 It could simply be old age, or maybe the hard drive is nearly full.
 You might be running an old version of the operating system that isn't designed to work with some of the apps you're using, or perhaps some of the background workings of the Mac have become muddled - for example, your permissions might be broken.

 Spending a bit of time cleaning up the operating system and doing some basic housekeeping with your programs will help your Mac pelt ahead at full speed.